MSUTeam/MSU/MSU-Documentation.md

 Returns true if `<actor>` has access to the `special.double_grip` skill and the skill is not hidden.
 Otherwise returns false.

 # Items 🟡

+## New functions
+### `onAfterUpdateProperties( _properties )`
+Is called during update of the actor's skill container when the `onAfterUpdate` functions for skills are run.
+Similar to the `onUpdateProperties` function of items, this function is called via the `generic_item` skill that each item adds to the actor when that item is equipped.
+Hence, the `SkillOrder` of this function being called is `this.Const.SkillOrder.Item`.

+## Item Types
 MSU provides functions to safely add a new ItemType to the game, and to modify the ItemType of items.

 ### Creating a new ItemType